- ADHD Symptoms in Children Slideshow Pictures

-Interactive Metronome training trains the patient to mimic foot and hand tapping synchronized with a metronome.
-The theory is that ADHD symptoms are deficits in motor planning and that Interactive Metronome therapy promotes the ability to focus for extended periods of time, filter out distractions, and develop self-management of ADHD symptoms.
-A few studies have shown a positive benefit for this program in boys between 6 to 12 years of age in terms of visual motor control and less so with sustained attention or hyperactivity.
+- Interactive metronome training trains the patient to mimic foot and hand tapping synchronized with a metronome.
+The theory is that ADHD symptoms are deficits in motor planning and that interactive metronome therapy promotes the ability to focus for extended periods of time, filter out distractions, and develop self-management of ADHD symptoms.
+A few studies have shown a positive benefit for this program in boys between 6-12 years of age in terms of visual motor control and less so with sustained attention or hyperactivity.
 Further research in this field is ongoing.

 - Some chiropractors propose that muscle tone imbalances are causative for ADHD behaviors and that spinal adjustments are beneficial.
 To date, no scientifically rigorous study has confirmed this belief.

 - Studies have shown that some patients with ADHD have a unique pattern of brain waves when studied by EEG.
 Neurofeedback techniques propose that a patient may be trained to eliminate these abnormal EEG patterns and thus modify their behaviors.
 While there are some promising results, concern regarding the high cost and duration of therapy exist.

 - Several recent studies have explored the possible beneficial effects of omega-3 fatty acid supplementation.
 Some results indicate that there may be a small subset of patients with ADHD that may experience an improvement in symptoms of inattention.
 Studies are now ongoing to confirm this observation and attempt to predictably determine those individuals who may benefit from such supplements.